slateci/slateci.github.io/_docs/concepts/software-components/api-server.md

 type: markdown
 ---

-A service or set of services that abstract underlying container orchestration from end-users, communicating with clients over a RESTful API.
+A service or set of services that abstracts underlying container orchestration from end-users, communicating with clients over a RESTful API.